Maldivians asked to report on possible graft of prior gov’t

 Police questioned Yameen over the weekend for a second time.
 After the interrogation, Yameen said police did not accuse him of any crime.

 Yameen said police questioned him over cash received ahead of the September election and complaints that $1 million linked to a financial scam allegedly were found in his account.
-He said the $1 million allegedly linked to a $79 million fraud has already been investigated and that he asked police to get the details from the Anti-Corruption Commission.
+He said the $1 million allegedly linked to a $79 million fraud had already been investigated and that he asked police to get the details from the Anti-Corruption Commission.

-He said the money he received ahead of the election was funds deposited into his lawfully declared campaign accounts.
+He said the money he received ahead of the election was deposited into his lawfully declared campaign accounts.

 Yameen has insisted that police questioned him only over the investigation, but has not specified whether he was accused of any wrongdoing.